 These bottom dwellers feed on invertebrates like snails, crustaceans, and insect larvae.
 This means that they are not good tank mates for shrimp and snails.

-In fact, Weather Loaches can be very handy for controlling pest snail populations in freshwater aquariums.
+In fact, Weather Loaches is handy for controlling pest snail populations in freshwater aquariums.
 Although larger shrimps like Amanos will probably hold their own against Weather Loaches, I wouldn’t recommend taking the risk.

 What Do They Eat?